An investigation into Bank of America Corporation (NYSE:BAC)'s technical aspects - The Dwinnex

 Ratios:

-We take a closer look at BAC’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of BAC by taking a closer look at its different ratios.
 In the meantime, Its Debt-to-Equity ratio is 2.11 whereas as Long-Term Debt/Eq ratio is at 1.12.

 Upgrades & Downgrades